antonhristozov/dynadl/README.md

 * boost (message queue)

 ## Build
-The instructions are for Linux platforms and more specifically, have been tested on Ubuntu 20.04.
+The instructions are for Linux platforms and, more specifically, have been tested on Ubuntu 20.04.
 Using the Makefile, one can execute the following:
 *make*       - to build
 *make clean* - to clean the generated files.
+This will create the dynADL parser, code generator, and run-time functionality.

 ## VS Code
 There is a .vscode folder where the launch.json and tasks.json files reside.